UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 </center>

-Notes: There are many different hues we could use to represent our colors and some might not go as well together as others, so how do we decide which ones to use?
+Notes: There are many different hues we could use to represent our colours and some might not go as well together as others, so how do we decide which ones to use?

-Fortunately, we don’t have to design our own combination of colors to use, but can pick from combinations designed by experts to be easy to tell apart and in most cases also suitable for people with color vision deficiencies.
+Fortunately, we don’t have to design our own combination of colours to use, but can pick from combinations designed by experts to be easy to tell apart and in most cases also suitable for people with colour vision deficiencies.

-These color combinations are referred to as color schemes in Altair, but you might also hear them being called colormaps or color palettes.
+These colour combinations are referred to as colour schemes in Altair, but you might also hear them being called colourmaps or colour palettes.

-In this slide, you can see some of the color schemes for categorical values that are built into Altair.
+In this slide, you can see some of the colour schemes for categorical values that are built into Altair.

-The default one is “tableau10” and it was named this way because it was originally designed by the company Tableau, but is now one of the most common categorical color schemes used in data visualization.
-[All Altair color schemes can be viewed here](https://vega.github.io/vega/docs/schemes/).
+The default one is “tableau10” and it was named this way because it was originally designed by the company Tableau, but is now one of the most common categorical colour schemes used in data visualization.
+[All Altair colour schemes can be viewed here](https://vega.github.io/vega/docs/schemes/).

 ---